🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Hemp vs. Marijuana: What Are the Differences Between These Cannabis Plants?

 Delta 8 THC can be derived from both hemp and marijuana.
-Despite being the same compound, delta 8 is federally illegal if it’s made from marijuana, and legal if made from hemp.
+Despite being the same compound, delta 8 is federally illegal if it’s made from marijuana and federally legal if derived from hemp.

 So what exactly makes hemp and marijuana different?
 Why is one legal and the other illegal?

-To summarize the differences in one line — hemp and marijuana are the same species (Cannabis sativa), but one produces virtually no THC (hemp), the other makes a lot of it (marijuana).
+To summarize the main differences in one line — hemp and marijuana are the same species (Cannabis sativa), but one (hemp) produces virtually less THC (and should have no more than 0.3% THC or less for it to be legal), the other (marijuana) makes a lot of it.

 Is Hemp the Same as Marijuana?

 There is a family of plants called Cannabaceae.
-From there, we have the Cannabis genus, which further breaks down into species, such as Indica or Sativa.
+From there, we have the Cannabis genus, which further breaks down into species, such as Cannabis sativa and Cannabis indica.

-Hemp is also a type of Cannabis sativa — but there are no Cannabis indica strains that legally classify as hemp.
-These plants are grown for industrial purposes, food, and health supplements.
-Farmers will harvest the seeds to make hemp seed oil, the flowers for CBD production, and the stalks and stems for their strong fiber to make textiles.
-Some companies even use hemp to make biodiesel.
+There is some confusion sometimes when talking about hemp and cannabis.
+The hemp plant is also a type of Cannabis sativa — but there are no Cannabis indica strains that legally classify as industrial hemp.
+Hemp plants are grown for industrial purposes, food, and cannabis-derived products and health supplements.
+Farmers will harvest the hemp seeds to make hemp seed oil (CBD oil), the flowers for hemp-derived CBD production, and the stalks and stems for their strong fiber to make textiles.
+Some companies even grow hemp to make biodiesel.

 The only difference between hemp and marijuana is the amount of THC each plant makes.
 Both plants have the same genes but will express these genes a little bit differently.
 Hemp plants don’t express the genes that convert CBG to THC — and instead, focus on converting CBG to CBD.

 Marijuana does express the genes that code for THC production.
-Any plant with more than 0.3% THC by dried weight is considered marijuana, anything less than this is hemp.
+The legal definition of hemp and marijuana primarily depends on THC levels.
+Any plant with more than 0.3% THC by dry weight is considered marijuana, while anything with 0.3% or less THC is classified as industrial hemp.

 The Differences Between Hemp vs. Marijuana in A Nutshell